Amirroid/KDM/README.md

 ## Using KDM Globally (Optional)

-You can also make **KDM** globally accessible in your terminal, by creating a simple launcher
+You can also make **KDM** globally accessible in your terminal by creating a simple launcher script:
-script:

 1. Create a file named `kdm` with the following content: